What Is Legal Operations?

 “Traditionally, legal teams have been viewed as a tower of no,” says Asana Head of Legal Operations Ashlee Best, acknowledging a standard complaint of teams who may wait days, weeks or months for contracts to make it out of review, redlining and approvals.

-Like Branch, Ironclad digital contracting changed the way work management platform Asana processed its own contracts.
+As with Branch, digital contracting changed the way work management platform Asana processed its own contracts.
 That meant reducing processing time dramatically, helping Sales and Legal collaborate more closely and efficiently on deals — a boon for an organization whose values and culture place a premium on collaboration — and freeing Asana’s commercial counsel to “focus on the bigger legal issues and deals.”

 “Cumbersome” contracting processes that formally took weeks are now “spun up in minutes,” bringing “a whole lot of ROI and value” to the organization, says an Asana account executive.